 Our Property experts are here if you need them.
-We can supply Energy Performance Certificates (EPCs), floor plans, good quality photography, video and many other marketing services.
+We can supply Energy Performance Certificates (EPCs), floor plans, good quality photography, videos and many other services.

 To check if your property has an EPC, click here (England and Wales):

 To check if your property has an EPC, click here (Scotland):

 You have as long as it takes to sell or let your property.
 You can remove your listing at any time and can relist whenever you like.
 You have full control of your property page, 24/7.

 If you select the Premium Listing you will receive your For Sale or To Let board showing your personal telephone number delivered free of charge complete with post and fixings.

-You will be contacted by a potential buyer via your private OkayLah message board, or they may contact you by telephone if they’ve taken your details from your For Sale or To Let board.
+You will be contacted by potential buyers via your private OkayLah message board, or they may contact you by telephone if they have taken your details from your For Sale or To Let board.
 You communicate directly and agree a mutually convenient date and time for the viewing.

 We recommend that you contact the viewer within 48 hours to obtain feedback on your property via your secure message board.